 - We are going to give talks.
 We started in Strasbourg last week, got the stage at this very moment, will give a short talk at Woudschoten, are present at a post-humanist conference in Lille and are invited speakers at the GSA symposium of Molecular Biology at the University of Cambridge

 - There will be a newsletter, by which we can keep those being interested updated.
 Please sign up at this moment

-We have sent a pre-call for papers, calling for abstracts from the 1st of june.
+We have sent a pre-call for papers, calling for abstracts from the 1st of June.
 Our planning is to start the call for papers on August 1st until the 1st of December.
 The peer-review and editing cycle will hopefully be finished at around the summer of 2020.
-We hope to choose about 5 suited articles.
-Because of that three of our project-members hold a masters and have a network in neuroscience and psychology, our first issue will thematically (and pragmatically) be scoped as about ‘sciences of the mind’.
+We hope to choose about five suited articles.
+Because three of our project-members hold a Master's and have a network in neuroscience and psychology, our first issue will thematically (and pragmatically) be scoped as about ‘sciences of the mind’.